sophiano/SunSpot/models/README.txt

 ======================================

-These files should be opened with the python module 'pickle' such as:
+These files may be opened with the python module 'pickle' such as:

 reg = pickle.load(open('../models/svr_Ns.sav', 'rb'))
 clf = pickle.load(open('../models/svc_Ns.sav', 'rb'))